-Recently, new actuation technology developed by Kyntronics combines the advantages of hydraulic power with the advantages of servo-control resulting in an “all-in-one” actuator that out performs alternative approaches including EMAs.
+Recently, new electro-hydraulic actuation technology developed by Kyntronics combines the advantages of hydraulic power with the advantages of servo-control resulting in an “all-in-one” actuator that outperforms alternative approaches including EMAs.
 It is generally recognized that hydraulic technology provides the highest amount of force output per unit of space envelope.
 This is often referred to as “force-density.”
-EMA technology is presented as an alternative to hydraulic cylinder actuators although there are a number of shortcomings to using EMAs in applications that have traditionally used hydraulic cylinders.
+EMA technology used in roller screw and ball screw actuators are presented as having advantages compared with hydraulic cylinder actuators.
+This technology is presented as an alternative to hydraulic cylinder actuators although there are a number of shortcomings to using EMAs in applications that have traditionally used hydraulic cylinders.

-The Kyntronics SHA is a complete actuation system that combines the power of a hydraulic cylinder with the precision of servo control while eliminating many of the inherent disadvantages that traditional hydraulic cylinder actuators and ball screw / roller screw actuators have.
+The Kyntronics SHA is a complete actuation system that combines the power of a hydraulic cylinder with the precision of servo control.
+The SHA eliminates many of the inherent disadvantages that traditional hydraulic cylinder actuators and ball screw / roller screw actuators have.

 Kyntronics SMART Hydraulic Actuator (SHA) System

 Often referred to as an “Electro-Hydraulic Actuator” (EHA), the Kyntronics SHA is a drop-in, All-in-One solution.
 After simple mounting and hook-up of electrical connections, the SMART SHA is ready to operate.
 The actuator's efficient method of converting electrical power to mechanical force results in a smaller, cost-effective package and it’s “power on demand” feature provides significant energy savings.